 Another potential advantage of ETFs is that, unlike many mutual funds, they typically have no sales charges.
 Plus, like most index funds, they generally offer low management fees.
 However, there are trading costs associated with an ETF, as there are for stocks.
 In many cases, low fees and expenses can outweigh trading costs, but this will depend on how frequently and in what quantity an investor trades.

-ETFs offer a number of potential benefits that can make them extremely effective for helping investors reach specific long-term goals:
+ETFs offer a number of potential benefits that can make them extremely effective for helping investors

-and no sales load
+• Low fees1 and no sales load

 • Intraday liquidity2